Saturday, April 2, 2022

 aut teretis pueri longam renodantis comam.

-The Latin poet Horace is known for his famous line, “Carpe Diem.”
+Horace [Quintus Horatius Flaccus; 65 – 8 BCE, modern Italy] is known for his famous line, “Carpe Diem.”
 He was an Italian-born poet who lived during the rise and reign of Rome’s first emperor, Augustus.
 Although his life began with civil unrest and uncertainty (his father was enslaved and later freed during the civil wars of the 1st century BCE), Horace became friends with the influential entrepreneur Maecenas and earned the position in Augustus’ literary circle.
-His poetry provides valuable insight into the so-called “Golden Age” of Augustan literature.
+His poetry provides valuable insight into social changes that occurred during the transition from republic to empire.

 No comments: